Can Civil Servants Invest in Stocks?

 In addition to the legal restrictions, civil servants should also consider the ethical implications of investing in stocks.
 Civil servants should avoid any investments that could create a conflict of interest or that could be perceived as being unethical.

-Read more How to invest in alphabet stock
+Read more Can young people invest in stocks

 For example, a civil servant who works in the Department of Education should avoid investing in stocks of companies that sell educational products.
 This investment could create a conflict of interest if the civil servant is responsible for making decisions about the purchase of educational products.